THOMASELOVE/500-classes-2024/class07/README.md

 1. [Draft 2 of the Project Proposal](https://thomaselove.github.io/500-2024/proj500.html#the-project-proposal), as well as the [Project Scheduling Form](https://bit.ly/500-project-schedule-2024) (now open) are due on **Tuesday 2024-03-05** by 9 AM.
 2. Our final Lab, [Lab 4](https://thomaselove.github.io/500-2024/lab4.html) is due to Canvas by the start of class on 2024-03-21, which is also the first day when we'll be hearing OSIA presentations, and the first day of our class after Spring Break.
+3. Spring Break is an excellent time to work on your OSIA presentation, and get going on the remaining elements of the Project.